 Photographer: Coni Hörler

-In addition, she co-teaches on workshops and retreats with senior Ashtanga yoga teacher, Petri Räisänen, who is also her husband.
-Together, Petri and Wambui approach the practice of Ashtanga yoga from a gently healing, inclusive and therapeutic perspective.
-Wambui edited the English version of Ashtanga Yoga: The Yoga Tradition of Sri.
-K Pattabhi Jois and translated (Finnish-English) Nadi Sodhana: Yoga in the Tradition of Sri.
-K. Pattabhi Jois.
-Many people have started practicing Ashtanga yoga using her Half-Primary series You Tube video, which has garnered more than 1.1 million views.
+She came across Ashtanga Yoga in 2008 when she was living in Abu Dhabi.
+The structure and consistency of the method was the grounded discipline she needed at that time.
+For the past ten years, Wambui has been immersed in Ashtanga yoga and feels deeply grateful for all what the practice has brought to fruition, both in her personal and professional life.
+She edited the English version of Ashtanga Yoga: The Yoga Tradition of K Pattabhi Jois and translated (Finnish-English) Nadi Sodhana: Yoga in the Tradition of K. Pattabhi Jois.
+Many people have started practicing Ashtanga yoga using her Half-Primary series You Tube video, which has garnered more than 1.6 million views.

 Wambui was born in Nairobi, Kenya to an English-Danish mother and a Kenyan (Kikuyu) father.
 She was raised in the United States, has worked and lived in Chile and the United Arab Emirates and is now based in Helsinki, Finland where she lives with Petri and their two sons.